Penguor/PenguorDocs/docs/Language_Specification/Data_Types/index.md

 | i64  | long          | 8 bytes | num   |

 ### Unsigned Integers

+`u32` is the standard type for signed integer numbers.

 | Type | Also known as | Size    | Group |
 | ---- | ------------- | ------- | ----- |